flawnson/flawnson.github.io/docs/_posts/2022-5-28-startup-&-founder-resources.md

 * Immerse yourself in the [terminology and jargon](https://foundersbook.co/startupcards?utm_content=null&utm_source=Sailthru&utm_medium=email&utm_campaign=Friday%20Email&utm_term=4ABCD).
 * Learn how to build viral products with NFX's playbook that you can download [here](https://www.dropbox.com/s/lgitysae9a4qgm6/8%20Playbooks%20For%20Building%20Viral%20Products.pdf?dl=0)
 * It good to have mental models like the ones listed at [Conceptually](https://conceptually.org/concepts) and to keep track of the [logical fallacies](https://yourlogicalfallacyis.com/) and [cognitive biases](https://yourbias.is/) that you have as a founder.
+* While you certainly can do this alone, it's probably a lot more fun with a partner or a team, look no further than this [shortlist of places to meet co-founders](https://indiehackers.com/post/meeting-cofounders-27-places-to-find-them-780bb9ad73)

 # Resources
 ## Prototyping